A data-driven approach to beating SAA out-of-sample: Out-of-sample expected reward

-be the out-of-sample expected reward.
-Note that the expectation is over the in-sample and out-of-sample data, so $Y_{n+1}$ has distribution $\mathbb P$ while the distribution of $x_n(\delta)$ is characterized in Proposition \ref{prop:distribution-of-solution}.
-Under the distribution $\mathbb P$, $x_n(\delta)$ and $Y_{n+1}$ are independent.
+be the expected out-of-sample reward after averaging over datasets $\{Y_1,\cdots,\,Y_n\}$ of size $n$ and outcome $Y_{n+1}$.
+Under the assumptions of our model, $Y_{n+1}$ has distribution $\mathbb P$, the distribution of $x_n(\delta)$ is characterized in Proposition \ref{prop:distribution-of-solution}, and $x_n(\delta)$ and $Y_{n+1}$ are independent.
 We now explore the relationship between $\mu_n(\delta)$ and the out-of-sample expected reward of the SAA optimizer, $\mu_n(0)$.